Tuesday, December 8

 Tenants, investors, and clients are driving demand for healthy, high-performing buildings as the global green building sector continues to double every three years.
 Local business leaders from across the southern US join Headliner and illustrate why building green makes good business sense and how companies across the real estate, construction and design sectors are investing in building performance, health, and resilience.

-This course is approved for 1.5 General GBCI CE hour and submitted for approval for 1 AIA LU.
+This course is approved for 1.5 General GBCI CE hour and for 1.5 AIA LU.

 SVP, Environmental Business & Engagement Executive, Bank of America